kticka/mongoose-smart-delete/readme.md

 ### Delete Hooks

 Use hooks to execute code before or after a delete operation.
-You can use `this.isSoftDelete()` to determine if the operation is a soft delete or hard delete.

 #### deleteOne Hooks

-Document-level hooks:
+Document-level hooks:\
+In document level hook, you can use `options.softDelete` to determine if the operation is a soft delete or hard delete.\
+In pre hook, options are passed as second argument.
+In post - as first.

 ```javascript
 schema.pre('deleteOne', {document: true, query: false}, function (next, options) {